-It has only been a couple years since Over-The-Top (OTT) video delivery became a household acronym for live and on-demand video.
-Since then numerous businesses around the world have popped up (and gone under) to bring video to consumers.
+Since “over-the-top video” became synonymous live and on-demand TV, numerous businesses around the world have popped up (and gone under) to bring video to consumers.

-Pure-play OTT portals, such as Netflix, HULU, and Crackle, focus on delivering broad or specialty content to large audiences.
+Pure-play OTT platforms focus on delivering broad or specialty content to large audiences.
 Many of the business models – while initially free – now offer “all you can watch” packages for a low, fixed monthly price.

 We’ve made tremendous progress in improving internet connectivity speeds in recent years.
-Not so long ago, 10 Mbps at home was unheard of whereas today subscribers to cable internet services can easily get 100 Mbps or even up to 1 Gbps.
+Not so long ago, 10 Mbps at home was unheard of, whereas today subscribers to internet services can easily get 100 Mbps or even 1 Gbps in many countries.
 This will continue as the cost of bandwidth and access declines.
 OTT providers welcome these improvements to reliably deliver their content across the internet.

-However, large telecom operators, like AT&T, U-Verse and others, operate a dual network: one part of their network is “managed” and can be used for very high quality IP video delivery, and the other part of the network is “unmanaged” or “best-effort.”
-These providers typically do not offer original content outside of their managed network (such as on mobile devices), leaving OTT companies to leverage the un-managed, best-effort part of the network for their video services.
+However, large telecom operators operate a dual network: one part of their network is “managed” and can be used for very high quality IP video delivery, and the other part of the network is “unmanaged” or “best effort.”
+These providers typically do not offer original content outside of their managed network, leaving OTT companies to leverage the un-managed, best-effort part of the network for their video services.

-As the name suggests, it is best-effort; there’s no guarantee of up-time, performance or overall reach.
-Thousands of OTT services are therefore delivering content to a myriad of devices over a public internet connection that they do not “manage” or control.
+As the name best-effort suggests, there’s no guarantee of up-time, performance or overall reach.
+Thousands of OTT services are therefore delivering content to a myriad of devices over a public internet connection that they do not manage or control.
 They make content available and provide a portal.
 From that point on, it’s fingers-crossed.

-Consumers meanwhile have traditionally enjoyed content from cable and/or satellite television, which is super reliable, always on, and offers solid quality.
-Many are not aware that to deliver the same level of reliability, content providers go to great lengths to optimize video compression, leverage adaptive bit-rate technologies and turn to so-called content delivery networks (CDN).
+Consumers in many markets meanwhile have traditionally enjoyed content from cable and/or satellite television, which is reliable, always on, and offers solid quality.
+Many are not aware that to deliver the same level of reliability, content providers go to great lengths to optimize video compression, leverage adaptive bit-rate technologies and turn to content delivery networks.
 These CDNs aim to deliver content as close to the end-user as possible to the eliminate latency and packet-loss that impact bandwidth throughput and buffering on the last mile.

 So paradoxically, the consumers – who are typically price-sensitive – demand high quality video (they’re used to TV image quality), yet the content owner is penalized for offering higher quality as every increase in consumption (time and/or quality) immediately leads to a higher bill.
-The issue is exacerbated by the trend towards 4K, 5K and virtual reality.
+The issue is exacerbated by the trend towards higher resolutions, binge watching, and increased multiscreen viewing.
 It is a constant evaluation and tradeoff between quality, cost and customer satisfaction.

 The Internet, in all its glory, capability and tremendous capacity, has traditionally not been a medium that can scale affordably to TV-sized audiences around the world without either having to compromise on picture quality (bitrate) or play-back quality (playback consistency, elimination of buffering and re-buffering).
 This leaves content providers with quite a conundrum.

-Streamroot’s hybrid CDN approach finally offers broadcasters an easy-to-implement technology that breaks the correlation between viewer behavior and the cost of delivery.
+Our hybrid CDN approach, CDN Mesh Delivery, finally offers broadcasters an easy-to-implement technology that breaks the correlation between viewer behavior and the cost of delivery.

 While it is not a one-size-fits-all approach, it comes much closer than traditional CDNs to providing a highly reliable distribution platform with a business model that mimics satellite or cable-tv infrastructure.
-Using fixed fees, Streamroot no longer forces broadcasters to choose between offering higher quality and running a profitable business.
+Using fixed fees per video session or per concurrent viewer, Streamroot no longer forces broadcasters to choose between offering higher quality and running a profitable business.
 In fact, it stimulates them to offer higher quality as there is no additional cost.
 And as we well know, an increase in video quality can ultimately lead to more engagement, higher consumption of premium content and overall customer satisfaction.
 And of course, to improving the bottom line.